theupdateframework/taps/tap3.md

 so that a role with low priority can provide metadata about the target even if a role with high priority does not.
 Any one of these roles is permitted to provide different metadata (i.e., length and hashes) about the target.
-Effectively, this allows TUF to support [the OR relation](https://en.wikipedia.org/wiki/Logical_disjunction) in delegations.
+Effectively, this allows TUF to support [OR relation](https://en.wikipedia.org/wiki/Logical_disjunction) in delegations.

 The problem is that TUF presently does not have a mechanism to support the AND